 Ref.
-Question Policy Principles Q6 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?
-Answer Finding/Observation No A full investigation of the design of heating, ventilation and air conditioning (HVAC) systems is outside the scope of this fire risk assessment.
-No fire dampers were observed during the premises survey.
+Question Policy Principles

+Q5 Are electrics, including embedded meters, enclosed in fire rated construction?

+Answer Finding/Observation

+Yes No significant issues or observations made at the time of the premises survey.

 Ref.
+Question Policy Principles

+Q6 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?

+Answer Finding/Observation

+No A full investigation of the design of heating, ventilation and air conditioning (HVAC) systems is outside the scope of this fire risk assessment.
+No fire dampers were observed during the premises survey and none are considered necessary.

-Question Policy Principles Q7 Is there reasonable limitation of linings to escape routes that might promote fire spread?
-Answer Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
+Ref.
+Question Policy Principles

+Q7 Is there reasonable limitation of linings to escape routes that might promote fire spread?

+Answer Finding/Observation

+premises survey.

+No significant issues or observations made at the time of the